aviv1620/Managing_Store/README.md

 # Managing Store
 The Managing Store React app is a client-side web application designed for managing products, customers, and purchases in a store.
 Built using React, Redux, and Material-UI (MUI) technologies, this app provides a interface for viewing, editing, and deleting products and customers, while also offering search functionality for purchases.

-## Technology Stack
-- React: For building the user interface and components.
-- Material-UI (MUI): For styling and UI components.
-- Redux: For managing the application state and data.

 ## Pages

 ### Products